MicrosoftDocs/azure-docs/articles/storage/solution-integration/validated-partners/data-management/komprise-quick-start-guide.md

 ## Migration guide

-Komprise Intelligent Data Manager provides live migration, where end users and applications are not disrupted and can continue to access data during the migration.
+Komprise provides live migration, where end users and applications are not disrupted and can continue to access data during the migration.
 The migration process automates migrating directories, files, and links from a source to a destination.
 At each step data integrity is checked.
 All attributes, permissions, and access controls from the source are applied.

 To configure and run a migration, follow these steps:

-1. Log into your Komprise Intelligent Data Manager console.
+1. Log into your Komprise console.
 Information needed to access is sent with the welcome email once you purchase the solution.
 1. Navigate to **Migrate** and click on **Add Migration**.

     :::image type="content" source="./media/komprise-quick-start-guide/komprise-new-migrate.png" alt-text="Add new migration job":::